Note: I get commissions for purchases made through links in this post.

 I think you will be just as pleased when you get yours.

-But if you want another option, check out these wine chillers too.
+If you want another option, check out these wine chillers too.